SteenChr/edcrop/_sources/inputs.md

 A sub block to a sub block (twice-indented block) specifies the desired setting or value by a key and a value, as for key “wbfunc” in Table 1.
 There can be several of such sub blocks to a sub block, if more than one setting or parameter needs to deviate from its default.

-In {doc}`tables`, Table X lists all the model settings or model parameter values that can be changed by the edcrop.yaml “Models” input.
+In {doc}`tables`, Table 6 lists all the model settings or model parameter values that can be changed by the edcrop.yaml “Models” input.
 The Table also gives the respective key and type of value to be specified in the edcrop.yaml file.
-Table X shows a second example of “Models” block input of an edcrop.yaml file.
+Table 7 shows a second example of “Models” block input of an edcrop.yaml file.

 In Edcrop, default model settings and parameter values are set in `ModelParameters.initialize(…)`.
 Changing default settings or values by using the edcrop.yaml input happens in `ModelParameters.read_initialize(…)`.
 As default, Edcrop uses “wbfunc : ed”, the alternative water balance function described in Chapter 4 of the Edcrop manual.
 To use the water balance function from Evacrop instead, set key and value “wbfunc: evacrop”.